neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.level.levelgen.Heightmap$Types#STREAM_CODEC`
 - `net.minecraft.world.level.levelgen.feature`
     - `AbstractHugeMushroomFeature#placeMushroomBlock` - Places a mushroom block that specified location, replacing a block if it can.
+    - `FallenTreeFeature` - A feature that generates flane trees with a stump of given lengths.
     - `TreeFeature#getLowestTrunkOrRootOfTree` - Retruns the lowest block positions of the tree decorator.
+- `net.minecraft.world.level.levelgen.feature.configurations.FallenTreeConfiguration` - A configuration for fallen trees with stumps.
+- `net.minecraft.world.level.levelgen.feature.treedecorators`
+    - `AttachedToLogsDecorator` - A decorator that attaches a random block to a given direction on a log with a set probability.
-- `net.minecraft.world.level.levelgen.feature.treedecorators.PlaceOnGroundDecorator` - A decorator that places the tree on a valid block position.
+    - `PlaceOnGroundDecorator` - A decorator that places the tree on a valid block position.
 - `net.minecraft.world.level.levelgen.structure.pools`
     - `ListPoolElement#getElements` - Returns the elements of the structure pool.
     - `SinglePoolElement#getTemplateLocation` - Returns the location of the template used by the element.